Nickardson/gltfjsx/readme.md

   --instance, -i      Instance re-occuring geometry --instanceall, -I   Instance every geometry (for cheaper re-use) --exportdefault, -E Use default export
-  --transform, -T     Transform the asset for the web (draco, prune, resize)
+  --preload           Whether to preload the model, defaults to true --transform, -T     Transform the asset for the web (draco, prune, resize)
     --resolution, -R  Resolution for texture resizing (default: 1024) --keepmeshes, -j  Do not join compatible meshes